robbyronk/honeybadger-python-1/README.md

 ### [FastAPI](https://fastapi.tiangolo.com/).

-FastAPI is based on Starlette, a ASGI application.
+[FastAPI](https://fastapi.tiangolo.com/) is based on Starlette, an ASGI application.
 You use Honeybadger's ASGI middleware on these types of applications.

 ```python